Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/systools/README.md

     -   We developed a small patch to detect the number of cores available via the `sched_getaffinity` function so that it works as expected in a Slurm job, and also limit the default number of threads to 16 on the login nodes.

+-   Tried htop 3.4.1 in 24.03-1 but had to switch back to 3.3.0.
+3.4.1 still segfaults,
+    but it did not show in the ccpe container for some unknown reason.